 The Firm’s Arbitration Group is headed by Prof. Dr. Mohamed S. Abdel Wahab who, in addition to being a Founding Partner of the Firm, is recognized as a world-class leading arbitration practitioner, who regularly features in international arbitration proceedings as arbitrator, counsel or expert.
 The Arbitration Group comprises more than 23 highly talented lawyers specializing in prosecuting investment and commercial arbitral proceedings, and is continuously expanding at an accelerated pace to cater for an increasing caseload, where the Firm is continuously instructed to act on high profile international commercial and investment cases with an exceptional track record of successful outcomes.

-The Arbitration Group is well positioned and recognized for successfully prosecuting high value and highly complex arbitral proceedings.
+The Arbitration Group is recognized for successfully prosecuting high value and complex arbitral proceedings.
 Its expertise spans diverse business and investment sectors, and cases governed by Egyptian, English, French, Jordanian, Kuwaiti, Moroccan, Omani, Qatari, Saudi, Spanish, Swedish, Swiss, Syrian, Italian and United Arab Emirates law(s), as well as international law and the general principles of law.

-Growing at an accelerated pace, the Firm has already established itself as a market leader and precedent maker, where it is regularly ranked as the top tier practice in notable directories including: Chambers & Partners, Global Arbitration Review (GAR), Legal 500, IFLR and IFLR 1000.
+The Firm has already established itself as a market leader and precedent maker, where it is regularly ranked as the top tier practice in notable directories including: Chambers & Partners, Global Arbitration Review (GAR), Legal 500, and IFLR.

 In 2017, the Firm was awarded the Global Arbitration Review “Mediterranean or North African international arbitration practice that impressed in the past year” at the GAR Ceremony held on 29 March 2017.

-In 2018, Mrs. Mona Zulficar, Founding Partner & Chair Person of Zulficar & Partners law firm, was recognized by IFLR Middle East Awards 2018 for the “Life Time Achievement Award”, for her exceptional and tireless efforts of influential and innovative work in the corporate finance and regulatory practices, as well as impressive achievements in other fields.
+In 2018, Mrs. Mona Zulficar, Founding Partner & Chair Person of the Firm, was recognized by IFLR Middle East Awards 2018 for the “Life Time Achievement Award”, for her exceptional and tireless efforts of influential and innovative work in the corporate finance and regulatory practices, as well as impressive achievements in other fields.
 This award marks Zulficar & Partners as not only the first Egyptian to receive the award, but also the first woman globally.
 In 2021, she was the inaugural recipient of the “Egypt Lifetime Achievement Award” in the Chambers & Partners Middle East Awards 2021 ceremony on April 7th, celebrating her career and contributions to the Egyptian legal profession.